-She also suggested it will be quite different tonally to its two predecessors.
+Ridley has also suggested that The Last Jedi will be quite different tonally to its two predecessors.

 “Genre-wise, it’s different from the other two, which will become clear when the film comes out,” she said.
 “It’s quite emotional.
 There’s a different drive than the previous two films, but there’s a lot of fun.
 I really missed John (Boyega) during the last one, but we’re back together and now Oscar (Isaac) is part of it.
 To me, it felt like kids going on an adventure.”

-The plot of the film is currently a mystery, though the trailer appears to hint at a mission to the destroyed Second Death Star for Rey, Finn, Poe and their friends, the proper debut of villains the Knights of Ren and a new droid pal for BB-8.
+The plot of the film is mostly shrouded in mystery, though the trailer appears to hint at a mission to the destroyed Second Death Star for Rey, Finn, Poe and their friends, the proper debut of villains the Knights of Ren and a new droid pal for BB-8.